GoldSilverStandard/ERC20/README.md

 # Auditing

-## Mythril/Truffle Security
+## MythX/Truffle Security

-Automated audits are run using Truffle Security, the truffle implementation of Mythril.
+Automated audits are run using Truffle Security, the truffle implementation of MythX.
+A report has been added to this repo.

 To install: